jkujo20/my-test-repository/README.md

 ## Description

 An in-depth paragraph about your project and overview of use.
-Quick brown fox.
+Quick brown fox jumps over the lazy dog.

 ## Getting Started